BiancoRoyal/node-red-contrib-iiot-opcua/.github/ISSUE_TEMPLATE.md

 <!--
-IF YOU DON'T FILL OUT THE FOLLOWING INFORMATION WE MIGHT CLOSE YOUR ISSUE WITHOUT INVESTIGATING -->
+IF YOU DON'T FILL OUT THE FOLLOWING INFORMATION, WE MIGHT CLOSE YOUR ISSUE WITHOUT INVESTIGATING -->

 **I'm submitting a ...**  (check one with "x")